 I have read and understood the All My Own Work statements above.
 I certify that this task is entirely my own work and that I have fully referenced all my sources.

-Student Initial /Confirmation: Date:
+Student Initial / Confirmation: Date:

-APPENDIX 5 - Bibliography based on the Harvard system
+APPENDIX 5 - Reference List based on APA 7